smakhnist/ft-ping-pong/README.md

 ###

-Please, see for the details of each module respectively.
+Project documentation for each module is located in the following readme files respectively:

 * /security-service/README.md
 * /client-config/README.md